 1. Offer a free gift with purchase rather than discounting prices.

 Discounts are a great way to boost sales, but the benefits will likely be short-lived.
 Remember, your end goal is to acquire and retain new customers while maximizing their spend.
 Rather than discounting prices to keep up with the competition or to encourage a temporary spike in sales, offer your customers added value instead.
 For example, a free gift with a minimum purchase encourages higher spending while providing value for the customer.
-As a Yon-Ka spa partner, you’ll receive products to give as gifts.

 2. Give new customers a credit toward their second visit.